How Costco thrives in the Amazon era

 Costco's 93 million members are exceedingly loyal: As of June, Costco reported 90% of its members renew their subscriptions.

-Costco pours the subscription proceeds into driving prices down.
+The company pours the subscription proceeds into driving prices down.
 Unlike Walmart (WMT) or Kroger (KR), the company has invested mainly in prices: Warehouses are "no frills," and Costco has mostly eschewed costly digital acquisitions to fuel growth.

 "Costco is one of the most productive retailers in the industry," Cohen said.
 "They waste no money on features that their customer does not require or expect from them."

-Costco makes $1,200 per square foot —double its competitors' hauls — through its self-serve format.
+The company makes $1,200 per square foot —double its competitors' hauls — through its self-serve format.
 Store employees focus on improving shoppers' trips with free food samples, instead of stocking shelves or working in the back of warehouses.

 Costco has strong partnerships with suppliers and can negotiate with them for the best deals, even when inflation rises, because brands trust Costco will use the cost savings to keep price tags in stores down.
 Vendors are happy to oblige because it boosts their sales.

-Note: Clarification: This story has been updated to clarify that Costco is a larger retailer than Amazon, though Amazon generates more overall revenue than Costco.